CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/Concepts/working-with/concurrency/semaphores/what-is-a-semaphore.md

 A semaphore is a mechanism that limits the number of concurrent executions that can be in a block or workspace.

 The [semaphore property][SemaphoreProperty] is an [advanced property][AdvancedProperties] added to all blocks to allow any part of a flow to be concurrency limited.
-The [semaphore property][SemaphoreProperty] has a [Scope] that defines the area in which the semaphore will operate, a [Name] to identify the semaphore, a [ConcurrencyLimit] that defines the maximum amount of concurrent execution that can enter the semaphore at once and a [Queue] property that defines whether the semaphore is a [queuing semaphore] or a [non-queuing semaphore].
+The [semaphore property][SemaphoreProperty] has a [Scope] that defines the area in which the semaphore will operate, a [Name] to identify the semaphore, a [ConcurrencyLimit] that defines the maximum number of concurrent execution that can enter the semaphore at once and a [Queue] property that defines whether the execution should [queue][queuing semaphore] or [not queue][non-queuing semaphore] for the semaphore.

 ## Anatomy of a Semaphore